liuruoze/Useful-Big-Resources/replays/readme.txt

 Please use 7-Zip (a file unzip software, which has a much higher compression rate than the normal Zip software) to unzip this replay pack.

+An additional 30 more replays are placed at our repository HierNet-SC2 (https://github.com/liuruoze/HierNet-SC2/tree/main/data/replay) now!

-We will later provide an additional 30 more replays for training!
+Please use all the 60 + 30 = 90 replays for training!